 The trend of these ratios is mathematically described by the inclination of the linear relationship that links all the points together.
 If two classes of points, which are plotted in different areas of the graph, lie along the same line; it means that there is a connection between those classes of points.
 This connection describes a situation in which the quantity of the analyzed elements is different, but the lattis organization of these elements inside the crystalline structure, which form the slag inclusion, is the same.
 Thus the crystals that form the inclusion itself are the same and so a connection between the raw materials of the two different artefacts can be established.

-Figure 56: graph in which is plotted the ratio between Lanthanum and Ytterbium a different slope than the one that connect the ships Zwammerdam 2 and Woerden 7 with the samples from Heeten.
+Figure 56: graph in which is plotted the ratio between Lanthanum and Ytterbium

 Figure 57: graph in which is plotted the ratio between Th/U